 Tucked away on Mustang Island, on the Gulf of Mexico lies Port Aransas, Texas’s go-to beach town.
 Offering culture reminiscent of other ocean communities, the town has had its share of challenges.
-Just two years after Hurricane Harvey, nearly all businesses are up and running and ready for visitors.
-One resort, in particular, Palmilla Beach Resort & Golf Community, is re-building a thriving vacation community with low-key vibes of beach towns along the 30A strip in Florida.
+It’s been over two years since Hurricane Harvey, and nearly all businesses are up and running.
+One resort, in particular, Palmilla Beach Resort & Golf Community, is re-building a thriving vacation community with low-key vibes that will remind you of beach towns like the ones along Florida’s 30A stretch.
 We spent a few days exploring the area and found plenty to do with kids.
 Keep reading to find out more.

 Everything You Need to Know About Palmilla Beach